More than 4500 species of roaches with fantastic adaptability features spread all over the globe that helps them survive in even extreme conditions.

-They are also known as Starry Sky beetle.
+They are also known as Starry Sky beetles.

 They have quite a few features that distinguish them from the roaches in many ways.

-The beetle’s large shape and size differentiate it from the roaches as they cannot exceed the length of 13 inches.
+The beetle’s large shape and size differentiate it from the roaches as they cannot exceed 13 inches.

 Exterminate Ohio Cockroaches with Professional Pest Control Services

-It’s often said that cockroaches can survive nuclear wars and even apocalypse without any difficulty!
+It’s often said that cockroaches can easily survive nuclear wars and even apocalypse!

 So it’s safe to assume that these pesky pests are not planning to leave anytime sooner.

 The same goes for these bugs in the beautiful state of Ohio, where they exist in large numbers and tend to invade residential properties when no one is looking.